Exotic Estates Maui Beach Guide

 This spot holds cultural importance in Maui, as the large and red cinder hill to the north is where is it said the bones of Pele were left after a fatal battle with her older sister.
 Interestingly, this hill now belongs to Oprah, who purchased the land (a 105-acre section) from Hana Ranch in 2002.

 Still unsure of which beach to visit?
-Reach out to your Exotic Estates Estate Specialist today for a one-on-one phone call to help you navigate to Maui’s most beautiful beaches!
+Reach out to your Exotic Estates Hawaii Villa Specialist today for a one-on-one phone call to help you navigate to Maui’s most beautiful beaches!

 Blog Subjects: Maui